drone/docs/content/server/provider/gitea.md

 This article explains how to install the Drone server for Gitea.
 The server is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone).

 <div class="alert alert-danger">
 Please note we strongly recommend installing Drone on a dedicated instance.
-We do not recommend installing Drone and Gitea on the same instance using docker-compose due to network complications.
+We do not recommend installing Drone and Gitea on the same machine due to network complications, and we definitely do not recommend installing Drone and Gitea on the same machine using docker-compose.
 </div>

 # Preparation